Art & Design

 Intent

 At Grange, we believe that teaching and learning in art and design is important for a wide range of reasons.
-Because of this, the ongoing development of the curriculum area is a whole-school focus for 2021-2022, being developed collaboratively through a project team approach, which includes a named governor.
-This follows on from involvement in a 3 year Arts project with HDMT and the University of Nottingham, which supported teacher subject knowledge across the creative arts.
+Because of this, in recent years, Art has been a school improvement priority, being developed collaboratively through a project team approach, which includes a named governor.
+This followed on from involvement in a 3 year Arts project with HDMT and the University of Nottingham, which supported teacher subject knowledge across the creative arts.

 Engagement in art has proven benefits for children in many ways.
 It encourages children to be creative and express themselves, for example, studying a work of art involves children describing what they see, expressing how it makes them feel, and discussing what the artist’s motivation might have been.